José Espada

-José Manuel Espada (born February 22, 1997) is a Puerto Rican professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
-He has previously played MLB for the San Diego Padres, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
+José Manuel Espada (born February 22, 1997) is a Puerto Rican professional baseball pitcher in the Baltimore Orioles organization.
+He has previously played Major League Baseball (MLB) for the San Diego Padres, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Career

 Toronto Blue Jays

 Espada was drafted by the Toronto Blue Jays in the fifth round, with the 152nd overall selection, of the 2015 Major League Baseball draft.
 He made his professional debut with the rookie–level Gulf Coast League Blue Jays, posting a 3.41 ERA in 10 games (7 starts).
 In 2016, Espada made 12 appearances (10 starts) for the rookie–level Bluefield Blue Jays, recording a 4.92 ERA with 32 strikeouts across 53.0 innings of work.

 Espada spent the 2017 and 2018 seasons with the Low–A Vancouver Canadians, posting a 5.14 ERA and 4.88 ERA in 13 games each season.
 He split the 2019 season between the GCL Blue Jays and Single–A Lansing Lugnuts.
 In 10 total appearances, Espada logged a 3.09 ERA with 13 strikeouts in 11 2/3 innings pitched.